 Sleep is an important part of total body health, including the management of TMJ.
 Both the quality of your sleep and the position you sleep in can help keep jaw pain at bay.
 Sleeping on your back and supporting your neck with pillows can help minimize TMJ symptoms.

 Excess stress can contribute to unwanted tension in the jaw.
 Prioritizing relaxation and restorative practices like meditation, yoga, and time outdoors can promote healthy relaxation within jaw and face.

 Speak to your dentist about investing in a cervical sleeping pillow, as it has shown positive results in helping alleviate neck and jaw pain.

-To find out more about TMJ, and to discuss more permanent treatments, call Greenville Family Smiles today!
+To find out more about TMJ disorder, and to discuss more permanent treatment options, call Greenville Family Smiles today!